RedChow/HomeAutomation/DistanceSensorAsAMotionDetector/README.md

 * 2020-11-23: Added the usage of cJSON. cJSON is superb; makes dealing with JSON in C super easy.
 * 2021-09-22: Really need to update this code, as there are some problems with it.
 	* The code exits when MQTT connection is lost and doesn't allow for re-connection attempts.
 	* Should probably take out the sleep method (usleep(10000)) at the end of the main loop and instead check for time differences are above or equal to a preset.
+	* I have started using Arduino Nano 33 IoT for triggering lights based on distance.